GintasS/Principles-of-Synthetic-Biology/README.md

 To define what a part means, let's look at what a designed system — which we will want to use parts in — does.
 Any design moves the system through a programmed series of states.
 This progression is the result of many elementary processes and functions working together.
 Hence, it is useful to define a part as being one of these processes (functions), instead of some physical element such as a molecule or piece of DNA.

 **The state of a system can be described chemically,** for example how many molecules of something there are, and where they are; what the temperature at some particular location is; what the volume of some cell compartment is.
 The state of a whole system could thus be described as a vector containing these numbers. **Processes — our parts — change this state by converting molecules, creating new ones, destroying them, or transporting them.**

+**See Images in Week 3.**

+## <a name="week4"></a>Week 4

+To remind you, for ease of design, we define parts as processes.
+While we manufacture with DNA, it is not a good substrate for designing.
+We want to design with abstractions that allow us to separate functions and compose modules with ease — something we can do with processes but not physical pieces of DNA.

+We want to design with functions and not model details of the processes underlying those functions unless we have to.

+The essential function of an enzyme is its activity: it converts one molecule to some other molecule.

+Parts are processes.
+Processes are what we want to design with.
+These processes take state variables — say, the concentration of something — and turn them into a rate of change of the state variable.
+An enzyme might carry out this process, but it is not often useful for designing with; an enzyme won't "work" if the substrate is not present!
+Designing with processes in mind helps us capture this dependency with ease.

+Compositors aggregate the effects of parts.
+These are the total rates of change of some state variable, across the whole system in the framework of ordinary differential equations (ODEs).
+We use ODEs to describe the dynamics of well-mixed biochemical systems mathematically.
+There is one compositor for each state variable, for example the concentration of each distinguishable chemical species.
+Pyruvate (the anion of pyruvic acid, an important metabolite) in the cytosol is separated from pyruvate in the mitochondrion and we can essentially distinguish them!

+#### Positive and Negative feedbacks - Autoregulatory feedback

+Positive feedback — when the protein promotes its own production — might sound like a good thing, but turns out this is not what we are looking for; we'll see later that positive feedback can actually decrease the response time!

+Negative feedback — when the protein represses its own production — is what we need!
+We'll see how this works in the next section.

+Negative autoregulation is one of the most common motifs one can find in nature.
+In negative autoregulation (NAR) the production of output of a system is inhibited by the output itself, a form of negative feedback.

+In positive feedback, the protein promotes its own production.